mpbasto/cyber-growth-log/README.md

 - Personal threat models, checklists, and simplified explainers

-- A growing VIP security toolkit aimed at helping individuals maintain digital and physical privacy

 - Reflections, resources, and useful links to deepen both technical skills and security thinking

 **📅 Goal**: To transition from junior software engineer to cybersecurity specialist, by merging technical upskilling with modern privacy concerns, human threat modeling, and hands-on tools.